-Raising your relationship standards also means connecting with each other by giving your full attention, love, and effort.
+Raising your relationship standards also means connecting by giving your full attention, love, and effort.
 It involves making sacrifices, caring for other’s needs, making others feel loved, and not taking others for granted.

-You raise your standards every time when you —ignore the lizard brain, say no to distractions, delay gratification or choose voluntary discomfort.
+You raise your standards whenever you —ignore the lizard brain, say no to distractions, delay gratification, or choose voluntary discomfort.

 Temptations are immature.
-They seek the momentary pleasure and disregard the future.
+They seek momentary pleasure and disregard the future.
 You don’t have to act on your urges.
-Making right decisions in the face of strong urges is the sign of true wisdom.
+Making the right decisions in the face of strong urges is a sign of true wisdom.